Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: Packing and Hard Sphere/Shape Models

 For {\em NC mixtures} consisting of two species, that is, \textit{ binary NC systems}, the predictions depend on both $\gamma$ and $x$, see the definitions in Eq.~\ref{Eq:hs:def_gamma}.
 I have already discussed a BNSL, see Fig.~\ref{fig:alb2_experiment}, where AlB$_2$ is successfully described by HS.
 Yet, this is the exception rather than the rule.
 At the qualitative level, Fig.~\ref{fig:HS_phase_diagrams} shows that some of the phases present in the HS phase diagram: NaCl, AlB$_2$, NaZn$_{13}$, MgZn${_2}$(Laves) and bccAB$_6$(for HS exists at a lower value $\gamma$ and is not shown in the figure) are also found in experiments.
 There are, however, several missing phases: CaCu$_5$, CaB$_6$, CsCl and Li$_3$Bi.

-At a quantitative level, Fig.~\ref{fig:exp_theory_comp} compares the measured PF obtained in the experimental results\cite{Boles2015} with the predictions of HS.
+At a quantitative level, Fig.~\ref{fig:exp_theory_comp} compares the measured PF in experiments\cite{Boles2015} with the predictions of HS.
 Agreement is obtained for AlB$_2$ only and one of the NaZn$_{13}$ BNSLs.
 For the other cases, actual PF fractions predicted from HS are underestimated and in some cases, like MgZn$_2$ or Li$_3$Bi, the disagreement is quite large.
 Furthermore, the actual critical values of $\gamma$ where the phases are stable are also in disagreement, although experimentally there is significant uncertainty.

 Regardless of actual phase diagrams or optimal PF, what has made HS models so appealing is the correlation between the maximum PF and the values of $\gamma$ (see Eq.~\ref{Eq:hs:def_gamma}) where the BNSL is experimentally realized.
 The calculation of the MgZn$_2$ BNSL HS PF is as follows.
 When $\gamma<<1$, the most favorable packing consists of the A particles in contact, each with coordination (or kissing number 4) and the B-particles filling the interstitials.
 As the diameter of B particles increases ($\gamma$ becomes larger), there is a critical value $\gamma_c=\sqrt{\frac{2}{3}}$, where the B particles in the pyrochloric structure, see Fig.~\ref{fig:mgzn2}, kiss each other, and then, A-A contacts cannot hold any longer and are replaced by the B-B contacts.
 The resulting PF is given by